sagemath/sagewiki_to_gh-2022-10-10/days30_projects.md

 * Implement the full collection of d-complete posets and slant product of d-complete posets, and jeu de taquin for them.

-  ... (+ Florent)
+  (Hugh, students, Florent)

 * Implement jeu de taquin for increasing tableaux (for d-complete posets or something less general).
+(Hugh, Eric)

+* Student project: iterator over LR-tableaux of fixed shape, as in Anders's talk (Hugh)

+* Student project: implement double Schubert and double Grothendieck polynomials (Hugh)

 * Finalize posets